 Planned Themes 2017

 The materials and manufacture theme has gathered sufficient support to allow ITF to continue with the theme.
-Due to internal resources and the higher indicated interest in other themes, Materials and Manufacture is planned to commence in Q3 2017.
+Materials and Manufacture is planned to commence in Q4 2017.
 This work will start with an in-depth landscaping into the area which will assist in identifying the priority challenge areas to be addressed.

-Open door policy to encourage developers to submit ideas that they believe address a current need or technology innovation.
+This open door policy is to encourage developers to submit ideas that they believe address a current need or technology innovation.

 The industry continues to believe that there are significant opportunities for innovation within all segments and disciplines of the sector.